-Finding the right canal boat to live on
+Finding and buying a canal boat to live aboard

 Deciding what boat to buy depends on what your liveaboard plans are.
 If you plan to live on a boat for more than a few months, buying a boat would probably be more economical than long term renting, if you were able to do some work yourself to improve it you could even show a profit!
 You will need to decide what level of comfort and amenities you want.
 You have to consider how much room you need and what facilities you want on board.

-Most relatively modern boats (say last 10 years) are reasonably well equipped and can probably be lived on as well as cruised on for a few weeks as designed.
-All boats on canals now have to have a valid 'Boat Safety Scheme Certificate of Compliance which is basically evidence of a fairly recent expert examination of gas, electric, heating, ventilation and fuel systems to make sure there are no major dangers there.
+Most relatively modern boats (say last 15 years) are reasonably well equipped and can probably be lived on as well as cruised for a few weeks as designed.
+All boats on canals now have to have a valid 'Boat Safety Scheme Certificate of Compliance which is basically evidence of a fairly recent expert examination of gas, electric, heating, ventilation and fuel systems to make sure there are no major dangers.
 The sound advice is to get a survey done before you buy.
 The C. of C. tells you nothing about the condition of the hull or cabin or engine for instance.
 There is a list of marine surveyors in the Contacts section of Canal Junction.
 A survey will cost a few hundred pounds and the boat may need to be dry docked.
 You can see details of the Boat Safety Scheme at www.boatsafetyscheme.com.

-Steel hulled and cabined narrowboats will range in price from about £10,000 upwards.
-Ex hire boats are usually well equipped though hulls may be worn, you can always get patches welded on, and engines tired.
-Don't get anything other than steel hull and cabin unless you are prepared to put up with leaks at both ends!
+Ex hire boats are often available at low prices and usually have been well equipped and maintained.
+Hulls may be worn, though you can always get patches welded on, and engines and fittings may be tired.
+Don't get anything with other than a steel hull and cabin unless you are prepared to put up with leaks above and below the water!